1. Home

-The j-pouch procedure is major surgery and will require a significant recovery time.
-During this recovery period, the colorectal surgeon may recommend a restricted diet.
-This is to prevent any problems, such as a bowel obstruction, while the bowel is still healing.
-Obstructions are more common after surgery on the intestines, and this is what the surgical staff and the patient will want to try to prevent.
+The j-pouch procedure (for which the technical name is ileal pouch anal anastomosis, or IPAA) is major surgery and will require a significant recovery time.
+The surgery is typically done in one, two, or three steps, with the two-step process being most common.
+During the recovery period after the creation of the j-pouch, a colorectal surgeon may recommend a restricted diet.
+This diet is necessary to prevent any problems, such as a bowel obstruction, while the bowel is still healing.
+Obstructions are more common in the period after surgery on the intestines, and this is what the surgical staff and the patient will want to try to prevent.

-As it is with ulcerative colitis, every person is different and one person will have different "good" and "bad" foods from another.
+As it is with ulcerative colitis, every person is different and will have different "good" and "bad" foods.
 There are, however, some basic guidelines that a person with a j-pouch can follow to help their pouch function better.
+Most people go on to enjoy a much higher quality of life than they had before their j-pouch surgery, even if the diet is, at times, a bit restricted.

 Beverages